voidtrance/vortex/docs/Development.md

 #### Adding New HW Object Klasses
 Adding new HW objects involves several steps described below.

+##### General Structure
+Each HW object klass needs to provide the following:

+1. The object klass needs to be organized into one or more header and code files.
+At the very least, the klass needs to provide a header and code files with the names `<klass_name>.[ch]`.
+The header file (`<klass_name>.h`) needs to contain all configuration, status, command arguments, event data structures.
+The code file (`<klass_name>.c`) will contain all klass' main code.
+2. The klass may implement additional code in other files provied that all files related to the object klass start with the klass' name.
+3. Each object klass needs to implement a `object_create(const char *name, void *config_ptr)` function, which will create and return an instance of the klass instance object.
+4. Each main object header file should provide the following structures (these structure need to follow naming patterns for reasonw that will be described later):
+    - Object configuration structure.
+The structure holds the set of value required to properly configure an object instance.
+The name of the structure has to end with `_config_params_t`.
+    - Object status structure.
+If the an object instance is to report status, this structure will contain all values that the object reports.
+  The name of this structure has to end with `_status_t`.
+    - Any supported commands should be listed in an `enum`.
+The enumeration does not need a specific naming pattern.
+    - Any command that accepts command arguments needs a structure containing the set of arguments.
+These structures have to follow the naming pattern `<command>_args`.
+    - Commands that return data have to define a structure with the data that they return.
+These structure have to follow the naming pattern `<command>_data`.
+    - If the object defines any events (see ), each event that provides any data needs a separate structure containg the event data.
+This structure has to have the name `<event name>_event_data_t`.

+When the Python side of the emulator needs to work with HW objects, which are implemented in C, it does so using matching object klass structures created using Python's `ctypes.Structure` class.

+In order to avoid the need fore replicating the C object klass structure to Python `ctypes.Structure` sub-classes, the build process, uses the C header files to automatically generate the Python ones.

+The naming patterns ensure that the auto-generation process correctly finds all of the structures and enumerations required for proper usage of the HW objects.

 ##### Adding New Klasses To `auto-klass.h.in`
 Each new HW object klass has to be added to several data structures in `src/core/objects/auto-klass.h.in`.